How to use your slow cooker

 What else can I do with my slow cooker?

 You can make an easy and tasty pudding in your slow cooker.
-Put the pudding ingredients into individual bowls, which you then place in the main ceramic pot.
+Put the pudding ingredients into individual bowls, which you then place in the main pot.
 Then pour boiling water in between the bowls, half way up their sides, to gently poach the puds.
-Any mess created by puddings boiling over is contained in the easy-clean ceramic pot.
+Any mess created by puddings boiling over will be contained if you have an easy-clean ceramic pot.

 Slow cookers are also great for jam – they speed up the jam-making process by softening fruit without drying it out.
 Slice fruit and slow cook on a low heat overnight to make a great jam base.